Last Updated on April 2, 2023

 Iced coffee is safe during pregnancy, as long as you limit your intake and don’t go overboard with sugar or dairy.

 According to the American Pregnancy Association, the caffeine limit for pregnant women is 200 mg per day (source: APA).
-However, a recent study suggests lower caffeine intake can also have effects.
+However, a recent study suggests lower caffeine intake can also have negative effects.

-Pregnant women who consumed less than 200 mg of caffeine each day (around two cups of coffee) had babies with decreased size and body mass, which has been shown to increase the risk of heart disease, obesity, and diabetes later in life.
+Pregnant women who consumed less than 200 milligrams of caffeine each day (around two cups of coffee) had babies with decreased size and body mass, which has been shown to increase the risk of heart disease, obesity, and diabetes later in life.

 Caffeine constricts the blood vessels in the uterus and placenta, restricting blood supply and growth.
 It can also interrupt the release of fetal stress hormones.